frenzy2004/dragonflys/README.md

 Dragonfly is a comprehensive satellite-based urban change detection system that combines deep learning with Sentinel-2 satellite imagery to analyze environmental and urban changes over time.
 The system features multiple interfaces including a web UI, REST API, and advanced geospatial analysis capabilities.

+**🚀 NEW: Now featuring our custom Infinity World Model** - A cutting-edge AI system for advanced geospatial intelligence and location scoring optimized for Malaysian market conditions.

 ### 🔬 Key Features

 - **🛰️ Satellite Imagery Analysis**: Uses Sentinel-2 data with cloud-free filtering